 Engage with Us!

 To best support our local health department members, NACCHO's HIV, STI, & Viral Hepatitis Team wants to make sure we are both providing and receiving tools, information, and resources that contribute to your work.
-Sign up for our biweekly digest to receive the latest news and updates on HIV, STIs and viral hepatitis, and/or join our Sentinel Network to share your perspective on the issues affecting your programmatic efforts!
+Check out the tabs below to join our HIV, STI & Viral Hepatitis Sentinel Network, apply for our HIV, STI & Viral Hepatitis Workgroup, sign up for our biweekly e-newsletter to receive the latest news and updates on HIV, STIs and viral hepatitis, and/or submit a request for information (RFI) share your perspective on the issues affecting your programmatic efforts!

 NACCHO created the HIV, STI, and Viral Hepatitis Sentinel Network as a means to increase our understanding of local health department (LHD) efforts, needs, challenges, and successes.
 The Sentinel Network is an important mechanism for gathering and sharing information so that NACCHO can effectively support LHD practice and advocate on behalf of LHDs for adequate resources and appropriate public health legislation.
 Join today!